Synthetic magnetic fields for cold erbium atoms: II. Synthetic magnetic fields for three-level atoms

 \section{II.
 Synthetic magnetic fields for three-level atoms}

-For the sake of simplicity, we start by considering the generation of a synthetic magnetic field for a three-level atom with two stable ground state levels $|g_{+1}\rangle$ and $|g_{-1}\rangle$ and one spontaneously decaying excited state level $|e_{0}\rangle$, as shown in Fig.~\ref{fig:Twolevelscheme}(b).
-The index used in the state notation denotes the corresponding Zeeman quantum number.
-The discussed implementation follows the work of Spielman \cite{Spielman2009} developed for alkali atoms, however we here consider the atom to be driven by two far-detuned counter-propagating laser beams in a $\sigma^+ - \sigma^-$ polarization configuration, which results in Raman coupling between ground state sublevels $|g_{+1}\rangle$ and $|g_{-1}\rangle$ with $\Delta m = 2$.
+For the sake of simplicity of the discussion, we start by considering the generation of a synthetic magnetic field for a three-level atom with two stable ground state levels $|g_{+1}\rangle$ and $|g_{-1}\rangle$ and one spontaneously decaying excited state level $|e_{0}\rangle$, as shown in Fig.~\ref{fig:Twolevelscheme}(b).
+The index denotes the corresponding Zeeman quantum number.
+The suggested implementation follows the work of Spielman \cite{Spielman2009} developed for alkali-metal atoms, however we here consider the atom to be driven by two far-detuned counterpropagating laser beams in a $\sigma^+ - \sigma^-$ polarization configuration, which results in Raman coupling between ground state sublevels $|g_{+1}\rangle$ and $|g_{-1}\rangle$ with $\Delta m = 2$.
 The general idea is to construct a Hamiltonian offering an atomic dispersion that mimics that of a charged particle in the presence of a position-dependent vector potential $\vec{A}^\ast$, so that a synthetic magnetic field $\vec{B}^\ast = \nabla \times \vec{A}^\ast$ emerges.
+(The superscript $*$ denotes the artificial, effective magnetic field and is used in order to distinguish it from a real magnetic field.)
 This can be achieved with a transversal gradient of the (real) magnetic field, which leads to a two-photon detuning $\delta = \omega_+ - \omega_- - \omega_{\mathrm{Z}}$, where $\omega_+$ and $\omega_-$ denote the laser frequencies with corresponding polarizations and $\hbar \omega_{\mathrm{Z}}$ is the energetic difference between $|g_{+1}\rangle$ and $|g_{-1}\rangle$ that is position-dependent.
-Assume both the magnetic field $\vec{B} = B_x \vec{e}_x$ and the counter-propagating laser beams oriented along the $x$-axis and a magnetic field gradient along the $y$-axis, see also Fig.~\ref{fig:Twolevelscheme}(c).
+Assume both the magnetic field $\vec{B} = B_x \vec{e}_x$ and the counterpropagating laser beams oriented along the $x$-axis and a magnetic field gradient along the $y$-axis, see also Fig.~\ref{fig:Twolevelscheme}(c).
 We now have $B_x(y) = B_{0,x} + y \partial B_x / \partial y$, which realizes a position-dependent Raman detuning \mbox{$\delta(y) = 2 g \mu_{\mathrm{B}} y \partial B_x / \partial y$}, where $g$ is the atomic Land\'{e} $g$-factor and $\mu_{\mathrm{B}}$ the Bohr magneton.